jonas1ara/Windows.devs/README.md

 p10k configure
 ```

-_Finally set up the OpenSUSE profile in the windows terminal settings, either way I leave you my JSON files to give you an idea_
+_Finally set up the OpenSUSE profile in the windows terminal settings, customize to your liking, this is mine_

 <img src=/Captures/19.png alt="SUSE"/>